Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 What Teachers Should Know

 Asthma is a lung disease that makes it hard to breathe.
-Airways get irritated and swollen, and may fill with mucus.
+When someone has asthma, their airways are always a little inflamed (irritated and swollen), even when they have no symptoms.
+Sometimes their airways get even more inflamed and may fill with mucus.
 Muscles around the airways may tighten, causing narrowing.

 Asthma is one of the main reasons that students miss school.
 There's no cure for asthma, but it can be managed so that kids and teens can live otherwise normal and healthy lives.